Amongst the Thorns

 the finished piece ready for framing

-Click on the invite for more information
+Click on the invites for more information